andrewstewarttest/Psychology_MRes_Stats_R_Course/README.md

-# The 2019/20 version of this course can be found here:
+# The updated 2019/20 version of this unit can be found here:
 # https://github.com/ajstewartlang/MRes_Advanced_Data_Skills

 # Psychology MRes Stats R Course 2018